-Ayurveda is a holistic healing system developed in India developed in India over 3,000 years ago.
+Ayurveda is a holistic healing system developed in India over 3,000 years ago.
 It uses plant-based treatments such as roots, leaves, fruits, bark, and seeds to create internal and external wellness.

 What are the benefits of Ayurveda for 4c naturals?

 Botanical and ayurvedic herbs have a variety of healing properties that are beneficial for both scalp and hair.
 Ayurvedic treatments are completely customizable to your scalp and hair’s needs.
 Some herbs can relieve scalp issues, while other herbs can strengthen your follicles and encourage growth.
 There are herbs that can strengthen your hair and others that can impart softness.
 Many 4c naturals can benefit from adopting herbal and botanical treatments into their regimen.

 What is an ayurvedic mask?
 Gloss?
 Tea?
 Oil?